It’s an inarguable fact of 2019: All modern businesses need some form of social media presence.

 They probably make you laugh and entertain you, give you a feeling of community or belonging, motivate you, or teach you something new.

-The common thread running through all this is that they resonates with users on an emotional level.
+The common thread running through all this is that they resonate with users on an emotional level.

 A Coworking space that exemplifies this is The Riveter.

 This U.S. based business calls itself a coworking community and space "built by women, for everyone."

 The proof of their social media success is in the numbers.

 This multi-location coworking business has been in business for just two years and already amassed over 50K Instagram followers.
 Their social media page is a prime example of how to build an engaging online community.

 The Riveter keeps its posts diversified.
 Not only posting about their actual spaces, but about people and ideas that inspire them.

 For example, posting about inspirational women in history.